CrackerBites/CrackerFlags/README.md

 These are the flags I've spent way too many hours creating, enduring lots of server crashes for no reason.
 Now, I'm publicly sharing them specifically for [Servcity](https://servcity.org/) customers.
 > [!CAUTION]
 > **I am not responsible for any negative impact on your server or data loss resulting from the use of these flags.
-By using these flags or applying my optimisations, you agree that all consequences are your own responsibility.**
+By using these flags, you agree that all consequences are your own responsibility.**
 >
 > *I won't be explaining what each fastflag does.
 If you want to know, please do your own research.*